Uses of oxymetazoline hydrochloride

 In case of an emergency or an overdose, call your local emergency services or go to your nearest emergency room.

 What should I do if I miss a dose?

-If you miss a dose of oxymetazoline hydrochloride, take it as soon as possible.
+If you miss a dose of oxymetazoline HCl, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and take your regular dose as scheduled.
 Do not take a double dose.